What is Sexual Harassment?

 Talk to your supervisor (if that is not the person harassing you) or another manager about the harassment.
 You can also talk to someone in human resources or personnel, or if it has one, your company’s equal employment opportunity officer.
 Talk to your union representative if you have one.
 Find out whether your employer has a sexual harassment policy and if so, request a copy.
 Follow your employer’s complaint procedure.
 Your employer should objectively investigate any complaints of sexual harassment, and take prompt and effective action to remedy the situation.

 If none of these actions work, you may want to file a formal sexual harassment claim.
 You can file your claim against the the employer, and the individual harasser in some cases.

-You can file a FEHA sexual harassment complaint with the California Department of Fair Employment and Housing (DFEH).
-You must file a complaint within one year of the harassment.
+You can file a FEHA sexual harassment complaint with the Civil Rights Department (CRD).
+You must file a complaint within three years of the harassment.
 You can file a Title VII sexual harassment complaint with the Equal Employment Opportunity Commission (EEOC).
 You must file your charge within 300 days of the harassment.
-If you have exhausted all the administrative procedures of the DFEH or EEOC, then you may be able to file a sexual harassment lawsuit in state or federal court.
+If you have exhausted all the administrative procedures of the CRD or EEOC, then you may be able to file a sexual harassment lawsuit in state or federal court.
 There may also be other legal remedies available to you.

 What If I Get Fired for Complaining?